shopware/docs/guides/plugins/plugins/plugins-for-symfony-developers.md

 ## Prerequisites

 This guide handles some base concepts of Shopware plugins.
-You may want to have a look at [plugin base guide](./plugin-base-guide.md) first.
+Therefore, you may want to have a look at [plugin base guide](./plugin-base-guide.md) first.

 As this guide also references the functionality of Symfony bundles, you should have at least a basic knowledge of it.